voedger/voedger-internals/server/storage-extensions.md

 ## Principles

-- Storage Extension is deployed as a part of an Application Image
+- State Storage Extension is deployed as a part of an Application Image
-- Storage Extension is a Go plugin
+- State Storage Extension is a Go plugin
   - Plugins are currently supported only on Linux, FreeBSD, and macOS
   - If a Storage Extension is updated, some resources related to the previous instance are wasted
   - Multiple versions of a Storage Extension can be instantiated